Seizures and Epilepsy—Autism Toolkit

 How does a doctor diagnose seizures?

-Should every child with an ASD have an EEG?
+Should every child with ASD have electroencephalography?

 How are seizures treated?